Chinese hacked U.S. military contractors, Senate panel finds

 The investigation also found gaps in reporting requirements and a lack of information sharing among U.S. government entities.
 That in turn left the U.S. military largely unaware of computer compromises of its contractors.

-"These peacetime intrusions into the networks of key defence contractors are more evidence of China's aggressive actions in cyberspace," Democratic Senator Carl Levin of Michigan, the committee's chairman, said in releasing the report.
+"These peacetime intrusions into the networks of key defense contractors are more evidence of China's aggressive actions in cyberspace," Democratic Senator Carl Levin of Michigan, the committee's chairman, said in releasing the report.

 Officials with the Chinese embassy in Washington did not immediately comment.